Quick Stats

 Presidents of the Max Kade Foundation:

-1. Max Kade (1944-1965): Founder and first president.
-German-born entrepreneur who immigrated to New York in 1905 and built a pharmaceutical fortune through "Pertussin" cough medicine.
+Max Kade (1944–1965): Founder and first president.
+German-born entrepreneur who settled in New York by 1907 and built a pharmaceutical fortune through "Pertussin" cough medicine.
 Dedicated himself fully to philanthropy from 1956 until his death in 1967.

-The Board of Directors now has responsibility for selecting future presidents and meets twice annually to review larger grant proposals.
-In 2017, the Board increased the number of graduate fellowships from one to two, demonstrating active engagement in expanding the foundation's programs.
+The Board of Directors has responsibility for selecting future presidents and meets twice annually to review larger grant proposals.
+Karin Gerbavsits serves as Executive Director.

 Application Process & Timeline